bldl/emplace-spidermonkey/README.md

    **What is it?**

-   `Map.prototype.upsert` is a new method for JavaScript™'s `Map`-object.
-The operation simplifies the process of inserting or updating `key-value` pairs in the Map.
-The function simply checks for existence of a key to either `insert` or `update` new `key-value` pairs.
+   `Map.prototype.upsert` is a new method for `Map`-object in JavaScript™.
+The operation simplifies the process of inserting or updating key-value pairs in the `Map`: it checks for existence of a key and then either `insert`s or `update`s a key-value pair.

    **How does it work?**
    The `upsert` operation takes two arguments: a `key` and a `handler` object.
 The `handler` contains two properties:

-* `update`: Function to modify `value` of a `key` if already present in the `Map`.
+* `update`: A function to modify `value` of a `key` if it is already present in the `Map`.
-* `insert`: Function that generates a `default-value` to be set to the belonging `value` of the checked `key`.
+* `insert`: A function that generates a `default-value` to be set to the belonging `value` of the checked `key`.

-   **The function follow these steps:**
+   **The function `upsert` operates following these steps:**

    1. The `Map` is checked for the `key` passed as argument.
 If found:
        * It checks the `handler` for an `update` function.
 If found, this is used to `update` the `value` belonging to the passed `key`.
 After this, the newly updated entry will be returned.
    2. If not found, the `insert` function from the `handler` is used to generate a new `value`.
 This will be assigned to the given `key` before returning it.
-   3. In either case, the `value` will be the `return value` of the `upsert` method.
+   3. In either case, the `value` will be the return value of the `upsert` method.

-   **What is the motivation?** Adding and updating values of a `Map` are tasks that developers often perform in conjunction.
-There are currently no `Map` methods for either of those two things, let alone a method that does both.
-The workarounds involve multiple lookups and can be inconvenient for developers.
-It is also aiming to prevent code that might be confusing or lead to errors.
+   **What is the motivation?** Adding and updating values of a `Map` are oftentimes performed in conjunction.
+Currently, there are no `Map` methods for either of these two actions - let alone a method that would do both.
+Usual workarounds involve multiple lookups and can be inconvenient for developers, and lead to confusing and error-prone code.
+Introducing a new method `upsert` shall resolve these drawbacks.

+#### Examples
    <details>
    <summary>
-   Either update or insert for a specific key
+   Example: <i>Either updating or inserting for a specific key</i>
    </summary>

-   Before:
+   - Without using the `upsert` function:

    ```js
    // two lookups